Alicia C. Reed, M.P.H.

 Hotline: (727) 530-7273

-Any person having a complaint of sex-based harassment or sexual misconduct is encouraged to make a report.
-Reports can either be made directly to a Title IX Coordinator/Title IX Deputy Coordinator or to any university employee who is a mandatory reporter.
+Anyone with a complaint of sex-based harassment or sexual misconduct is encouraged to report it.
+Reports can be made to the Title IX Coordinator or a Title IX Deputy Coordinator.
+Reports can also be made to any university employee who is a mandatory reporter.

-Custodial, Facilities, Bookstore and Dining Services personnel, other than those in administrative leadership positions, must either (a) report such information to the Title IX Coordinator, or (b) provide to any person who discloses information about such conduct the Title IX Coordinator’s contact information and information about how to make a complaint.
+(b) provide any person who shares information about such conduct with the Title IX Coordinator’s contact information and information about how to make a complaint.

-All other University personnel must report such information to the Title IX Coordinator.
-If you are unsure of an individual’s reporting obligations, please ask before disclosing any information you wish to remain confidential.
+If you are unsure of an individual’s reporting obligations, please ask before sharing information you want to remain confidential.

 Title IX Coordinator

-Office Location: 124 Addison Miller White Hall
+124 Addison Miller White Hall

-Deputy Title IX Coordinators
+Deputy Title IX Coordinator

-Dave Fontaine, Director of Athletics and Physical Education
+Kristin St. Hilaire, Director of Athletics and Physical Education

 Clark Athletic Center